 7. Not adequately protecting yourself and your valuables

 This is a biggie in the capital cities of Europe.
-This is where a bit of street smarts as well as good gear comes into play.
-As a woman who carries a purse, I make sure to always have my hand over the zipper of my purse (I say zipper because not having a zipper is recipe for theft).
-Whether I’m walking around, taking a metro, or shopping, I always having a hand over the zipper of my purse.
+This is where a bit of street-smarts (as well as good gear) comes into play.
+As a woman who carries a purse, I make sure to always have my hand over the zipper of my purse (I say zipper because not having a zipper is a recipe for theft).
+Whether I’m walking around, taking a metro, or shopping, I always have a hand over the zipper of my purse.

 There are also two items I never travel without; a theft proof purse and an RFID blocking wallet for all your cards.
 The purse is uncuttable, so a potential pick-pocketer won’t be able to cut it off your shoulder.
 The RFID blocking wallet protects your cards from being scanned and having your information stolen.